NACLab/ngc-learn/docs/modeling/neurons.md

 ### The Error Cell

-This cell is (currently) a stateless neuron, i.e., it is not driven by an underlying differential equation, emulating a "fixed-point" error or mismatch calculation.
-Specifically, this cell is (currently) fixed to be a Gaussian cell that assumes an identity covariance.
+This cell is (currently) a stateless neuron, i.e., it is not driven by an underlying differential equation, thus emulating a "fixed-point" error or mismatch calculation.
+Variations of the fixed-point error cell depend on the local distribution assumed over mismatch activities, e.g., Gaussian distribution yields a Gaussian error cell, which will also change the form of their internal compartments (typically a `target`, `mu`, `dtarget`, and `dmu`).

+#### Gaussian Error Cell

+This cell is (currently) fixed to be a Gaussian cell that assumes an identity covariance.
 Note that this neuronal cell has several important compartments: in terms of input compartments, `target` is for placing the desired target activity level while `mu` is for placing an externally produced mean prediction value, while in terms of output compartments, `dtarget` is the first derivative with respect to the target (sometimes used to emulate a top-down pressure/expectation in predictive coding) and `dmu` is the first derivative with respect to the mean parameter.
-(Note that these compartment values depend on the distribution assumed by the error-cell.)

-Variations of the fixed-point error cell depend on the local distribution assumed over mismatch activities, e.g., Gaussian distribution yields a Gaussian error cell.

-#### Gaussian Error Cell

 ```{eval-rst}
 .. autoclass:: ngclearn.components.GaussianErrorCell